90 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it mentions that participants should have stable medical treatment.
 This suggests you may need to continue your current medications as they are.

-What data supports the effectiveness of Leg Heat Therapy for heart failure?
+What prior data suggests that Leg Heat Therapy is safe for heart failure patients?

-How does Leg Heat Therapy differ from other treatments for heart failure?
+What evidence suggests that Leg Heat Therapy is effective for heart failure?

 This trial is for men and women over 18 with heart failure where the heart's main pumping chamber still pumps well (HFpEF).
 They must have had certain tests showing this condition, like an echocardiogram or elevated NT-pro-BNP levels, and be on stable medications.